-Creamy sago pudding served with thicken palm sugar to give a little taste of caramalized toffee, that is what we call sago gula melaka!
-Sago are little starchy pearls sometimes known as tapioca pearls are cooked until it turns into almost transparent balls.
-Commonly found served in Malaysia and Singapore, this vegan tapioca pudding dessert is a must try.
+Sago gula melaka is a creamy sago pudding served with thickened palm sugar that gives off a flavour of caramelized toffee.
+Sago are little starchy pearls sometimes known as tapioca pearls.
+They are cooked until they turned almost transparent.
+Commonly found served in Malaysia and Singapore, this vegan tapioca pudding dessert is a must-try.

 Sago, also known as tapioca pearls is extracted from tropical palm stems such as the sagu palm tree.
-Due to it's starchy consistency, it is added to bread, noodles and used as a thickening agent.
+Due to its starchy consistency, it is added to bread, noodles and also used as a thickening agent.

-To make sago pudding, sago pearls needs to be cooked in boiling water.
-Do not add sago to room temperature or luke warm water.
-Water has to be brought to a rolling boil before adding sago.
+Sago pearls needs to be cooked in boiling water.
+Do not add sago to room temperature or lukewarm water.
+Water has to be brought to a rolling boil before the sago is added.

-Sago pearls are starchy and will expand during the cooking process.
-Use enough water to cook sago pearls.
-The proportion of sago to water should be ca. 1:10.
+Sago pearls are starchy and expand during the cooking process.
+Use enough water to cook them.
+The ratio of sago to water should be ca. 1:10.

-It usually takes about 10 minutes to cook sago until translucent.
+It usually takes about 10 minutes to cook sago until they turned translucent.

-If too little water is being used to melt palm sugar, it may harden again when chilled.
-Add more hot water by the teaspoon to sugar mixture.
-Too much water will make palm sugar too fluid.
+If too little water is used to melt the palm sugar, it may harden when it is chilled.
+Add hot water by the teaspoonful to the sugar mixture as too much water will result in the palm sugar becoming too fluid.

-Allow sago puddings to rest for 2-3 hours in the refrigerator or you can also place them in the freezer for about 20 minutes.
-Do not forget them or they will be frozen!
+Allow sago puddings to rest for 2-3 hours in the refrigerator or you may also place them in the freezer for about 20 minutes.
+Do not forget or they will be frozen!

 Sago Pudding with Palm Sugar is also known as: Sago Gula Melaka

 Pour sago into boiling water to cook until it turns translucent.
-Optionally, rinse sago under running water to remove starch in order to have firm sago puddings.
+Optionally, rinse sago under running water to remove starch in order to have firmer sago puddings.

 Mould sago into small bowls or in a muffin pan.
-Keep them in the fridge for at least 2-3 hours.
+Keep them in the refrigerator for at least 2-3 hours.

 Boil coconut milk with a dash of salt.
 Set aside.
 In a clean pot, melt palm sugar in water over low to medium heat along with pandan leaves.
 Mix well and set aside.
-Both coconut milk and palm sugar can be served in room temperature.
+Leave coconut milk and palm sugar to cool to room temperature.